ulmas/qmk_firmware/keyboards/keebio/iris/keymaps/ulmas/readme.md

 More information can be found in the QMK docs: <https://docs.qmk.fm>

+## Generate Keymap File

+Instead of manually editing the `keymap.c` file (as indiciated [here](https://docs.qmk.fm/#/newbs_building_firmware?id=customize-the-layout-to-your-liking)), use the online configurator:

+1. Either start from the default layout, or import the JSON mapping file (from `qmk-configurator` folder).
+2. Perform mapping.
+3. Click `Compile` on top right.
+This will compile the mappings and firmware.
+4. Click `Keymap Only` to download a `.zip` file with the `keymap.c` and other files.
+5. Extract the files to the `ulmas` folder (where this readme is).

 ## Build firmware

  [Base instructions](https://docs.qmk.fm/#/newbs_building_firmware?id=build-your-firmware)

+### Manual Build

+Use this manual method to enable the mouse mode.
+The online configurator does not enable the mouse mode.

 * Navigate to root of `qmk_firmware`
 * Run `make keebio/iris/rev2:ulmas`

+### Build Using Online Configurator

+**IMPORTANT:** _build with the online configurator does not enable the mouse mode._

+In the online configurator:

+1. Compile
+2. Click `Download Firmware` to download the `.hex` file for flashing

 ## Flash firmware